 To me, ice wine seems a remedy for the soul.
 The palatable rich taste presents a perfect ending to any meal.
 “It’s sweet, yet full of finesse.
 A dessert wine refined,” concludes Eaker.
 “This ice wine, this farm, it’s a legacy for my grandchildren.”

+This article is featured in December 2009 issue of Traverse, Northern Michigan’s Magazine.
 Sharon Kegerreis is a freelance writer and photographer.
-She is co-author of From the Vine: Exploring Michigan Wineries, a 2008 Michigan Notable Book.
+She is the co-author of From the Vine: Exploring Michigan Wineries, a 2008 Michigan Notable Book.
 You may reach Sharon at [email protected] or www.michiganvine.com.